In Search of the Perfect Grip, by Todd Graves

 - Club in Lifeline of Trail Hand

-These are just a few of the improper hand positions that we commonly see.
-The main issue of course is that these hand positions inhibit wrist movement thus the entire golf swing is negatively affected – mainly club speed and angles of club approach into the ball at impact.
+These are just a few of the awkward hand positions that we commonly see.
+The main issue, of course, is that these hand positions inhibit wrist movement thus the entire golf swing is negatively affected – mainly club speed and angles of club approach into the ball at impact.

 If you want to understand club approach into the ball – ask yourself if you take a divot or not.
-If you don’t take a proper divot with your irons, most likely you have issues with your hand position causing you to improperly use your wrists.
-In other words, you do not have angle into the ball because your wrists aren’t working.
+If you don’t take a proper divot with your irons, most likely you have issues with your hand position causing you to misuse your wrists.
+In other words, you do not have an angle on the ball because your wrists aren’t working.

 Here are the hand action basics: